hamedsabri/GraphicsMath/src/gm/gm.md

 \section GM_Introduction Introduction

-GraphicsMath is a C++ header-only computer graphics math library.
+GraphicsMath is a C++ header-only computer graphics math library, with optional python bindings.

 Instead of using C++ templates, the source code of types, functions and their respective tests are generated from jinja2 template files.
 This is an effort to improve compilation times and code readability,